eezipc/fullstackframeworks-django/README.md

 * Site was tested with https://validator.w3.org
 * Site was tested by https://jigsaw.w3.org/css-validator/
 * Python code was checked by http://pep8online.com/
-* There are a few errors but the code seems fine. (for example one section says it cannot find the bootstrap.min.css file but the link works.)
+* There are a few errors but the code seems fine.

 ## Deployment